 The Final Rule is part of a comprehensive set of reform measures and regulations intended to improve the banking sector's ability to absorb shocks arising from financial and economic stress, improve risk management and governance, and strengthen banks' transparency and disclosures.
-To achieve these objectives, the Final Rule, among other things, required on a fully phased-in basis as of March 31, 2020:
+To achieve these objectives, the Final Rule, among other things, required on a fully phased-in basis as of June 30, 2020:

-- A minimum CET1 ratio of 9.00%, comprised of a 4.50% minimum requirement plus a capital conservation buffer of 2.50% and for us, as a G-SIB, a capital surcharge of 2.00% for 2020; - A minimum tier 1 capital ratio of 10.50%, comprised of a 6.00% minimum requirement plus the capital conservation buffer of 2.50%, and the G-SIB capital surcharge of 2.00%;

-- A minimum total capital ratio of 12.50%, comprised of a 8.00% minimum requirement plus the capital conservation buffer of 2.50%, and the G-SIB capital surcharge of 2.00%; - A potential countercyclical buffer of up to 2.50% to be added to the minimum capital ratios, which could be imposed by regulators at their discretion if it is determined that a period of excessive credit growth is contributing to an increase in systemic risk; - A minimum tier 1 leverage ratio of 4.00%; and - A minimum SLR of 5.00% (comprised of a 3.00% minimum requirement plus a supplementary leverage buffer of 2.00%) for large and internationally active bank holding companies (BHCs).
+- A minimum CET1 ratio of 9.00%, comprised of a 4.50% minimum requirement plus a capital conservation buffer of 2.50% and for us, as a G-SIB, a capital surcharge of 2.00% for 2020; - A minimum tier 1 capital ratio of 10.50%, comprised of a 6.00% minimum requirement plus the capital conservation buffer of 2.50%, and the G-SIB capital surcharge of 2.00%; - A minimum total capital ratio of 12.50%, comprised of a 8.00% minimum requirement plus the capital conservation buffer of 2.50%, and the G-SIB capital surcharge of 2.00%; - A potential countercyclical buffer of up to 2.50% to be added to the minimum capital ratios, which could be imposed by regulators at their discretion if it is determined that a period of excessive credit growth is contributing to an increase in systemic risk; - A minimum tier 1 leverage ratio of 4.00%; and - A minimum SLR of 5.00% (comprised of a 3.00% minimum requirement plus a supplementary leverage buffer of 2.00%) for large and internationally active bank holding companies (BHCs).

-Effective October 1, 2020, a stress capital buffer will be added to the minimum capital ratio requirements.
-The stress capital buffer will be calculated based on the decrease in a financial institution's risk-based capital ratios under the supervisory severely adverse scenario in the annual Comprehensive Capital Analysis and Review (CCAR), plus four quarters of planned common stock dividends.
-The stress capital buffer will replace the 2.50% capital conservation buffer under the Standardized Approach.
-Because the stress capital buffer will be calculated annually as part of CCAR and will be based on data that can differ over time, the amount of the buffer is subject to change in future years.
+Effective October 1, 2020, a stress capital buffer will be included in the minimum capital ratio requirements.
+The stress capital buffer is calculated based on the decrease in a BHC's risk-based capital ratios under the severely adverse scenario in the FRB's annual supervisory stress test and related Comprehensive Capital Analysis and Review (CCAR), plus four quarters of planned common stock dividends.
+The stress capital buffer will replace the current 2.50% capital conservation buffer under the Standardized Approach.
+Because the stress capital buffer is calculated annually as part of the FRB's supervisory stress test and related CCAR and will be based on data that can differ over time, our stress capital buffer, and thus the regulatory minimums for our capital ratios, are subject to change in future years.

 As a G-SIB, we are also subject to the FRB's rule implementing the additional capital surcharge of between 1.00-4.50% on the minimum capital requirements of G-SIBs.
 Under the rule, we must annually calculate our surcharge under two methods and use the higher of the two surcharges.
-The first method (method one) considers our size, interconnectedness, cross-jurisdictional activity, substitutability, and complexity, consistent with the methodology developed by the BCBS and the Financial Stability Board (FSB).
-The second (method two) uses similar inputs, but replaces substitutability with use of short-term wholesale funding and will generally result in higher surcharges than the BCBS methodology.
+The first method (method one) considers our size, interconnectedness, cross-jurisdictional activity, substitutability, and complexity, consistent with the methodology developed by the BCBS and the Financial Stability Board.
+The second method (method two) uses similar inputs, but replaces substitutability with use of short-term wholesale funding and will generally result in higher surcharges than the BCBS methodology.
 Because the G-SIB capital surcharge is calculated annually based on data that can differ over time, the amount of the surcharge is subject to change in future years.

-The Company is not subject to any limitations on capital distributions and discretionary bonus payments under the Final Rule as our capital ratios at March 31, 2020 exceeded the minimum required capital ratios with Transition Requirements by 167 bps for CET1, 172 bps for tier 1 capital, and 271 bps for total capital under the Standardized Approach.
+The Company is not subject to any limitations on capital distributions and discretionary bonus payments under the Final Rule as our capital ratios at June 30, 2020, reflecting the impact of the CECL transition provision, exceeded the minimum required capital ratios by 197 bps for CET1 and 210 bps for tier 1 capital under the Standardized Approach, and 279 bps for total capital under the Advanced Approach in accordance with Basel III Transition Requirements.